guanjieshen/databricks-uniform-sync/README.md

 ![discovery_tags](img/discovery_tags.png)

-SQL can also be used to perform  updates to tags:
+SQL can also be used to perform updates to the tags:

 ```sql
 ALTER TABLE your_catalog.your_schema.your_table